Weather SafetyMay 21, 2026·10 min read·By Lasso Mgmt Safety Team

 • Cooling stations are positioned on site — shade, water, and (in higher temps) cooling vests or ice packs.

-• Buddy system mandatory for high-exertion tasks.
-No solo work in critical-temperature zones.
+• Buddy system for high-exertion tasks — no solo work in critical-temperature zones.

-A foreman who continues normal operations at 105°F Heat Index is exposed to OSHA citation, civil liability, and (if a worker dies) potential criminal charges in some jurisdictions.
-The triggers are not optional — they’re the regulatory floor.
+A foreman who continues normal operations at 105°F Heat Index is exposed to OSHA citation under the General Duty Clause, civil liability, and (if a worker dies) potential criminal charges in some jurisdictions.
+These risk levels are not a formal regulatory floor — no final federal heat standard exists yet — but in an inspection or after an incident, OSHA treats them as the recognized standard of care.

 The 115°F threshold — stop-work consideration